fspruce/mind-ease/README.md

 ## Features:

 ### Navigation
 Navigation bar fixed to the top of the site regardless of user position.
 Contains site logo and links to sections within the page.
+Scrollspy implemented to show active sections within the navbar.

 ### Header
 Contains a calming hero image, with a quote overlain on top to draw users in, and remind them that it's their hard work that will pay off.